CoderionLabs/exoberry/README.md

 and performace on these systems should be better than the average OS.
 This project is inspired from Dawson Engler's work of the M.I.T exokernel.

-Haiku is an open-source operating system that specifically targets personal computing.
-Inspired by the BeOS, Haiku is fast, simple to use, easy to learn and yet very powerful.

 **Motivation**

 Traditionally kernel designers have sought to make individual hardware resources invisible to application programs by requiring the programs to interact with the hardware via some abstraction model.
 These models include file systems for disk storage, virtual address spaces for memory, schedulers for task management, and sockets for network communication.
 These abstractions of the hardware make it easier to write programs in general, but limit performance and stifle experimentation in new abstractions.
 A security-oriented application might need a file system that does not leave old data on the disk, while a reliability-oriented application might need a file system that keeps such data for failure recovery.